Sarah

 Sarah Nalty

 (She/Her) American soprano Sarah Nalty is an adventurous performer with a passion for opera and art song.
 She frequently programs music from under-represented performers in the Eastern European canon, and has received recognition from AIMS in Graz and the Federation of the Art Song for her interpretations.
-Operatic highlights include Minerve (Orphée aux enfers), Stella-cover (Le dernier sorcier), and Elle (La voix humaine), as well as scenes performances as Contessa (Le nozze di Figaro), Donna Elvira (Don Giovanni) and Marschallin (Der Rosenkavalier)
+Operatic highlights include Minerve (Orphée aux enfers), Rusalka-cover (Rusalka), Stella-cover (Le dernier sorcier), and Elle (La voix humaine), and scenes performances as Contessa (Le nozze di Figaro), Donna Elvira (Don Giovanni) and Marschallin (Der Rosenkavalier)

 Read More